otisdog8/news-express-api/writeup.md

 ## Challenges we ran into
 ---
 Early on, we ran into an issue with newscatcher, the API we would use.
 The site said we had 10k free API calls, but it turns out we only had 50 (per API key).
 So, we had to implement aggressive caching to minimize our API usage.
 Later on in development, we used MongoDB Atlas to store a series of API keys as well as the number of remaining API calls for that API key and queried the database whenever we needed a key, which allowed us to increase the number of API calls we could make without too much manual intervention.
-The API also had a one-call-per-second rate limit, so we needed to add a wrapper function that queued calls to keep within the limit, using async.
+The API also had a one-call-per-second rate limit, so we needed to add a wrapper function that queued calls to keep within the limit using async.

 Another challenge was that GPT3 API calls take a long time to run, leading to long waiting times on requests.
 To resolve this, we added caching to the GPT3 component and used async/await to call the API multiple times simultaneously.
 Although OpenAI also has a similar rate limit to newscatcher (60 requests per second), it calculates this over the whole minute, so we could burst up to about 40 requests at one time and wait for them all to complete.